TechTweedie/techtweedie.github.io/content/posts/250526-power-platform-clinic-episode-three/index.md

 draft: false
 ---

-# Calling a Dad Joke API and Custom Visuals in Power BI: This Week’s Power Platform Clinic 🩺

 Welcome back to the **Power Platform Clinic**, your weekly check-in for diagnosing everyday Power Platform challenges — and fixing them without the consulting invoice.

 Whether you're a maker, a consultant, or someone who just typed "Power Automate funny API" into Google — you’re in the right place.